Le Petit Journal (newspaper): Description and contents

 Part of the Journal's attraction was its low price.
 Because in the beginning it officially (if not actually) did not cover politics, it avoided paying the 10 centimes newspaper tax, and therefore could be sold for only 5 centimes, as opposed to 15 centimes for the typical daily.
 It came in a convenient format of 43×30 cm (17×12 ins.), did not require a subscription and, in addition to the news, offered feature stories, serials (including the popular detective stories of Émile Gaboriau), horoscopes and opinion pieces.
 Also, it was distributed in the evening, so it could be hawked to workers leaving their shops and factories.

 One of the Journal's major innovations, that made a substantial contribution to its popularity, was the publishing of detailed minutes from sensational trials, beginning with the Troppmann Affair in 1869.
 The exploitation of this affair enabled the Journal to almost double its readership.
 It was also one of the earliest instances of a publication's journalistic ethics being called to serious account.

+Paris-Brest-Paris Bicycle Race

+Le Petit Journal played an important role in the development of French bicycle racing.
+Long distance racing began with Paris-Rouen in 1869, however, after the devastation of the Franco-Prussian War, city-to-city French racing went dormant for over two decades.
+Eager to attract new readers and to prove French cycling superiority, Le Petit Journal's editor Pierre Giffard, writing under the pseudonym 'Jean-sans-Terre', began covering bike racing.
+The smaller Le Véloce-sport organized the 572-kilometer Bordeaux–Paris on May 23, 1891, however its amateur status (a move to appease the British cycling union) meant that French professionals could not compete.

+Three months after Bordeaux-Paris, the first Paris-Brest-Paris began on September 6, 1891.
+The 1,196 km course ran from Paris to the Breton port of Brest and back.
+The French professional Charles Terront won the race in 72 hours.
+Paris-Brest-Paris affectionately became known as la grande course du Petit Journal.'
+Twelve years later, the first Tour de France would be held, similarly sponsored by a newspaper publication, L'Auto.